-- 1. To download the new version of firmware, click "Download". - 2.
-A window will open that allows you to select the location where you want to save the firmware file.
+2. A window will open that allows you to select the location in which to save the configuration file.
 Select a location.
-You can name the file anything you want, or use the default name.
-Be sure to locate the file in a place where you can locate it yourself later.
-When you have selected the location, click "Save".
+There are no restrictions on the file name, however, be sure to name the file so you can locate it yourself later.
+When you have selected the location and entered the file name, click "Save".